Sarkutz/initmux/README.md

 3. Splitting tmux windows and creating more windows
 4. I could go on ...

 the point is that all programmers do some kind of laboring job before really getting into work.
-And that doesn't mean you'll have to repeat those task each time you go to your project.
+And that doesn't mean you'll have to repeat those tasks every time you go to your project.

 And what about when you get used to a layout?
 I mean, when you let's say create a window split in half, with a specific command running in one of them and your editor in the other.
 Does it mean you'll have to create that perfect environment all over again next time you decide to do some code?
-Just the thought gives me the chills.
+Just the thought gives me the chills!
 That's why I created IniTmux.

-# How does it works?
+# How does it work?

 It's simple.
 All you have to do is plan your sessions into YAML files, drop them into `~/.config/initmux` and execute a single python script `src/main.py`.